hopejr/ShuttleControlUSB/README.md

 A Library to use Contour Design ShuttleXpress and ShuttlePro (v1 and v2) in Node.js projects without the driver.
 In some markets, these devices are also known as Multimedia Controller Xpress and Multimedia Controller PRO v2.

 _This library now supports multiple devices connected at one time (since v1.1.0).
-This change is backwards compatible and simply includes the device connection UUID for each event as the final parameter in the callback._
+This change is backwards compatible and simply includes a hash of the device id for each event as the final parameter in the callback._

 ## Installation
 ```sh